YumaYX/rubydemodoc/input/file/to_array.md

-This Ruby code snippet demonstrates reading all lines from 'input/file/file.txt', removes trailing whitespace from each line using `.chomp`, and returns the resulting lines as an array.
+This Ruby code snippet demonstrates reading all lines from a file named "file.txt" located in the "input/file" directory, removing trailing newline characters from each line, and returning the lines as an array of strings.